caio96/zero-copy-conv/README.md

 - `src`
   - `driver` is the main file that uses Google Benchmark to call a convolution benchmark.
 The defines passed at compile time control which convolution method.
   - `kernel_conv_[method_name]` files have the implementation of each convolution method
+  - `driver_[method_name]` is a specialized driver if the method differs too much from the main driver
   - `utils` has helper functions
   - `verify_correctness` calls all convolutions methods converting their output if necessary to compare them
 - `scripts`: